loomhq/datadog-exporter/README.md

-# datadog-dashboard-exporter
+# Datadog Exporter

-simple script to export datadog dashboard definitions locally
+A simple program that can export datadog JSON definitions to local files.
+We use this to backup our dashbaords to git.